wazo-platform/wazo-platform.org/content/provd/admin.md

 ### System Requirements

 Wazo 16.08 or later is required.
-You also need to use compatible xivo-provd plugins.
+You also need to use compatible wazo-provd plugins.
 Here's the list of official plugins which are compatible:

 ```